Anusha-janardhan/rg-doc/source/Features.rst

      .. image:: images/Principal_ExternalStudyCreation_Errormessage.png

   b.
-Only Principal Investigator users can create an External Study.
+Only Data Admin users can create an External Study.
 Researcher users cannot create external studies.
   c.
-Study account is restricted to Principal Investigator user, User who is the Account Owner can only see and access the Study Account and create an external study for that account.
+Study account is restricted to Data Admin user, User who is the Account Owner can only see and access the Study Account and create an external study for that account.
   d.
 If the user onboards one AWS account as a project account, they cannot onboard the same account as a study account.
   e.
-If the user onboarded one AWS account as a study account, any other user (irrespective of the Organizational Unit) cannot onboard the same AWS account as the study account.
+If the user onboarded one AWS account as a study account, any other user (irrespective of the Organization) cannot onboard the same AWS account as the study account.
   f.
 User can create an external study with the same bucket name and prefix in the same org.
   g.
 User cannot register study with an empty bucket.
 It should have some data.
   h.
 In the study creation form user adds a bucket name below they can choose the region that should be the exact region of the bucket in the AWS console.
 Otherwise mounting will not work.